 An oversight that often occurs is the failure of a party to review their financial documents in preparing their CIS budget to ensure that the claimed expenses are supported and substantiated.
 The CIS instructions require that “monthly expenses must be reviewed and should be based on actual expenditures such as those shown from checkbook registers, bank statements or credit card statements from the past 24 months.”
 Furthermore, any valuations of assets which are provided should be based on appraisals or current statements.

 Sometimes, a party may not have had access to financial information.
 Instead of taking guesses at filling out a CIS, it is appropriate to enter “TBD” (to be determined) as a response to any information request about which the party has no knowledge or is unsure.
 That information can be provided as it is learned in discovery.
 It is also extremely important to note that if your financial circumstances change after the CIS has been filed, or when you know the responses for which you answered “TBD,” you must update the CIS.

 There is no doubt that the CIS must be taken seriously.
 The effort exhibited upfront in filling out this form as completely and accurately as possible will help make the divorce process more efficient.
-The family law attorneys at Arons & Solomon can help ensure that the CIS is filled out timely and comprehensively.
-Contact us today.
+The family law attorneys at Arons & Solomon Divorce Lawyers can help ensure that the CIS is filled out timely and comprehensively.

 Contact the Bergen County Family and Divorce Law Firm of Arons & Solomon Divorce Lawyers for more help

 Contact the experienced family attorneys at Arons & Solomon Divorce Lawyers today for legal assistance.
 Visit our law office in Bergen County or give us a call at (201) 487-1199 to schedule an appointment. to schedule a free consultation with our team.